 The project that brought about this website is not about modeling or understanding the economy.
 Furthermore there are presently no plans to create a portfolio management scheme that incorporates macroeconomic variables.
 That said, this page will be of interest when the US economy next begins a recession.
 The charts, but for the one on rail freight volumes, are all based on US government data— the Conference Board data too, for the most part.

 The first chart on the right— below if your screen is not of sizeable width— features the world-famous Leading Economic Index (LEI) of the Conference Board.
-The LEI for the United States has just about returned to the peak value that it had attained prior to the Lehman Brothers/subprime financial crisis of 2008.
-But not all of the recent months have been up months.
+The LEI for the United States has recently exceeded the peak value that it had attained prior to the Lehman Brothers/subprime financial crisis of 2008.
+And recent months have generally been up months.

 Clicking on that chart loads a web page.
 On the left side of it you can select China in place of the United States, and find an LEI chart for China.
 It's stunning— an unbroken meteoric rise since the late 1980's.
 However, prior to becoming the Premier of the State Council of the People's Republic of China, Li Keqiang, who is an economist, stated his distinct lack of trust in official Chinese government statistics on economic conditions.
 He prefers to rely on such things as “the cargo volume on the province's railways, electricity consumption and loans disbursed by banks”.